lithoformer/cross-wavelet-hadamard/README.md

 http://grinsted.github.io/wavelet-coherence

-use the conversions.ods open excel form to determine dates of transactions of interest
+use the conversions.ods open excel form to determine time-points of interest